-There is a vast empirical literature using time-series and cohort studies, and all of them show the adverse effect of air pollution on mortality.
-To date, hundreds of time-series studies have been conducted throughout the world, including in Asia (Health Effects Institute 2011; Wong et al. 2008), showing similar increases in the impact of acute particulate matter exposure on mortality.
-Evidence from India finds a 0.8 percent increase in non-accidental mortality per 25 μ g/m3 increase in PM{2.5}, with relative risk rising before tapering off above 125 μ g/m3, suggesting the non-linear effect of air pollution exposure (Krishna et al. 2021).
-United States cohort studies find that a 10 μ g/m3 increase in PM{2.5} is associated with an increase in non-trauma mortality of between 4 and 6 percent (Pope et al. 2002; Peters and Pope 2002).
-More recent studies from the Global Burden of Disease, beginning with Lim et al. (2012), use cohort studies and meta-analyses of epidemiological studies from many countries to quantify the impact of a wider range of PM{2.5} exposure on cardiovascular and respiratory deaths, as well as deaths from lung cancer and acute lower respiratory infection (Burnett et al. 2014).
+There is a vast empirical literature using time series and cohort studies, and all of them show the adverse effect of air pollution on mortality.
+To date, hundreds of time series studies have been conducted throughout the world, including in Asia (Health Effects Institute 2011; Wong et al. 2008), showing similar increases in the impact of acute particulate matter exposure on mortality.
+Evidence from India finds a 0.8 percent increase in nonaccidental mortality per 25 μ g/m3 increase in PM{2.5}, with relative risk rising before tapering off above 125 μ g/m3, suggesting the nonlinear effect of air pollution exposure (Krishna et al. 2021).
+United States cohort studies find that a 10 μ g/m3 increase in PM{2.5} is associated with an increase in nontrauma mortality of between 4 and 6 percent (Peters and Pope 2002; Pope et al. 2002).
+More recent studies from the Global Burden of Disease Collaborative Network, beginning with Lim et al. (2012), use cohort studies and meta-analyses of epidemiological studies from many countries to quantify the impact of a wider range of PM{2.5} exposure on cardiovascular and respiratory deaths, as well as on deaths from lung cancer and acute lower respiratory infection (Burnett et al. 2014).